Updated: Dec 6, 2021

 1) Late nights

 It can be hard to ensure a 7pm bedtime every night during the holiday, especially with older children, and it can be a treat to stay up with warm milk and a Christmas film.
 But watch out, overtiredness (and its friend adrenaline) can make for grumpy routines, unsettled nights and early wakes!
-So, ensure that you balance those treat nights with a good nights’ sleep as much as possible.
+So, ensure that you balance those treat nights with some good nights’ sleep as much as possible.
 Also, don’t forget your bedtime routine, even for a late night.

 2) Early mornings